SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/CaseStudyOne/CaseStudyOne.md

 - First we instantiate `ImdbFilmPresenter`.
 - Second we configure it as readonly using the `enabled: false` message.

-""Note CD: SD should come back"" is it the best way to do that? it is not intuitive + does not work in current Spec2. maybe we shoudl add a #beReadOnly method on presenter calling #enabled: true.
+""Note CD: Esteban???"" is it the best way to do that? it is not intuitive + does not work in current Spec2. maybe we shoudl add a #beReadOnly method on presenter calling #enabled: true.
 Also the method comment says "enable means clickable or focusable"
 - Third we define that, when an element of the list is selected, we should display the information in the detail presenter.